Boomi, LP

-Boomi is a software company that specializes in integration platform as a service (iPaaS), API management, master data management and data preparation.
+Boomi is a software company that specializes in integration platform as a service (iPaaS), data integration, API management, master data management, data preparation, and AI-powered automation.
+The company's platform enables organizations to connect applications, manage APIs, integrate data, and automate business processes through a unified cloud-native solution.
 Boomi was founded in Berwyn, Pennsylvania, and first launched its services in 2007.
+The company is currently owned by Francisco Partners and TPG Capital, following their acquisition of Boomi from Dell Technologies in 2021 for $4 billion.

 History

 Boomi was founded in 2000, beginning with "configuration-based" integration.
 Its technology allows users to build and deploy integration processes using a visual interface and a drag and drop technique.
 This interface remains one of the key elements of the current Boomi platform.
 The company was named after Bhūmi, the Hindu goddess representing Mother Earth.

 In 2007, Boomi released the technology now known as "AtomSphere," an Integration Cloud.
 AtomSphere kept the visual, point and click interface for building integrations and can be managed through a browser-based UI.

 In February 2020, Boomi released its Integration Center of Excellence (ICoE) service.

-As of 2022, Boomi employed approximately 1,900 people globally and continues to expand across multiple software verticals including data integration, workflow automation, and cloud connectivity.
-In 2024, Madeline Ling was appointed as Chief Financial Officer, succeeding Jessica Soisson.
+In December 2022, Steve Lucas was appointed as Chairman and Chief Executive Officer.